nus-cs2103-AY2223S2/tp/docs/team/zrei.md

 ### Project: Artistic AddressBook

-Artistic Addressbook (ArB) is a desktop app for artists, meant to help with efficiently managing clients and project information.
+Artistic AddressBook (ArB) is a desktop app for artists, meant to help with efficiently managing clients and project information.

 Given below are my contributions to the project.